Today I’m breaking down how to pick the best needles for knits.

 How to use a double needle

 To use a double needle, first you have to thread your machine with a second spool of thread.
 Both threads go through the tension disks just like you’d regularly thread up your machine.
-Then the left thread goes through the left needle, and the right thread goes through the left needle.
+Then the left thread goes through the left needle, and the right thread goes through the right needle.
 From there you can stitch away!

 You can use either a straight stitch for a double needle or a narrow zigzag.
 Wait, you can use a straight stitch with a double needle???